$\epsilon$-Kernel Coresets for Stochastic Points: -Kernels for Probability Distributions of Width

 \subsubsection{Algorithm 2: For $\lambda(\calP)> 3\ln(2/\perror)$}

 In the second algorithm, we assume that $\lambda(\calP)=\sum_{v\in \calP} \lambda_v>3\ln(2/\perror)$.
 When $\lambda(\calP)$ is large, we cannot directly use the sampling technique in the previous section since it requires a large number of samples.
 However, the condition $\lambda(\calP)\geq 3\ln(2/\perror)$ implies there is a nonempty convex region $\calK$ inside the convex hull of $\calP$ with high probability.
-Moreover, we can show the sum of $\lambda_v$ values in $\bcalK=\R^2\setminus K$ is small.
+Moreover, we can show the sum of $\lambda_v$ values in $\bcalK=\R^2\setminus \calK$ is small.
 Hence, we can use the sampling technique just for $\bcalK$ and use the deterministic $\epsilon$-kernel construction for $\calK$.

 Now, we describe the details of our algorithm.
 Again consider the Poissonized instance of $\calP$.
 Imagine the following process.
-Fix a direction $u\in \S^1$.
-We move a sweep line $\ell_u$ orthogonal to $u$, along the direction $u$, to sweep through the points in $\calP$.
+Fix a direction $u\in \S^1$. \footnote{Here, $\S^1$ is the surface of the unit ball in $\R^d$.} We move a sweep line $\ell_u$ orthogonal to $u$, along the direction $u$, to sweep through the points in $\calP$.
 We use $H_u$ to denote the halfplane defined by $\ell_u$ (with normal vector $u$) and $\bH_u$ denote its complement.
 So $\calP(\bH_u)=\calP\cap \bH_u$ is the set of points that have been swept so far.
 We stop the movement of $\ell_u$ at the first point such that $\sum_{v\in \bH_u} \lambda_v\geq \ln (2/\perror)$ (ties should be broken in an arbitrary but consistent manner).
 One important property about $\bH_u$ is that $ \Pr[\bH_u\models 0]\leq \perror/2. $ We repeat the above process for all directions $u\in \S^1$ and let $\calH=\cap_u H_u$.
 Since $\lambda(\calP)> 3\ln(2/\perror)$, by Helly's theorem, $\calH$ is nonempty.
-A careful examination of the above process reveals that $\calH$ is in fact a convex polygon and each edge of the polygon is defined by two points in $\calP$. \footnote{ This also implies that we only need to do the sweep for ${n\choose 2}$ directions.
-In fact, by a careful rotational sweep, we only need $O(n)$ directional sweeps. }
+A careful examination of the above process reveals that $\calH$ is in fact a convex polytope and each edge of the polytope is defined by two points in $\calP$. \footnote{ This also implies that we only need to do the sweep for ${n\choose 2}$ directions.
+In fact, by a careful rotational sweep, we only need $O(n)$ directional sweeps. } Moreover, $\calH$ is the region of points with Tukey depth at least $\ln(2/\perror)$. \footnote{ The Tukey depth of a point $x\in\calP$ is defined as the minimum total weight of points of $\calP$ contained in a closed halfspace whose bounding hyperplane passes through $x$. }